spamegg1/reviews/courses/ScalaCapstone/README.md

 Interactively views temperatures and deviations all over the world from 1975 to 2015.

-An online working version of the project: https://s3-eu-west-1.amazonaws.com/scala-capstone/index.html
+An on-line working version of the project: https://s3-eu-west-1.amazonaws.com/scala-capstone/index.html

-Temperature data (not included in repo, 444MB zip file) is from: http://alaska.epfl.ch/files/scala-capstone-data.zip
+Temperature data (not included in repository, 444 MB zip file) is from: http://alaska.epfl.ch/files/scala-capstone-data.zip

 -   [Introduction](#Introduction)
     -   [Before you start coding](#Before-you-start-coding)